ArturRejment/gym-app-api/README.md

 ## Testing

-To run the tests while using Docker open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py test`
+In order to run the tests with Docker, open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py test`

 If you're not using Docker make sure you have virtual env active and type `python manage.py test`